Otoliths/SP2000/README.md

 Aix galericulata:
 LEI Fumin, et al, 2019.
 Aix galericulata in Catalogue of Life China: 2019 Annual Checklist, Beijing, China. http://sp2000.org.cn/species/show_species_details/f3bc32a7-50ec-41cc-91ee-a990b9196838
 ```
-## Contributing

-We welcome any contributions\!
-By participating in this project you
-agree to bide by the terms outlined in the [Contributor Code of
-Conduct](CONDUCT.md).